Israel–Malta relations

-Israeli–Maltese relations are the official relations between the State of Israel and the Republic of Malta which encompasses the diplomatic, economic, and cultural interactions.
+Israel–Malta relations are the bilateral relations between the State of Israel and the Republic of Malta which encompasses the diplomatic, economic, and cultural interactions.
 Israel and Malta have maintained mixed relations since ties were established in 1965, with some periods of tension.

 Background

 Prior to the establishment of the State of Israel and the independence of Malta, both territories were part of the British Empire as Mandatory Palestine and the Crown Colony of Malta.
 From 1919 to the 1920s, British colonial authorities in Malta attempted to encourage Maltese people to emigrate to Palestine, but these efforts were largely unsuccessful.
 The 1922 census of Palestine lists 38 Maltese speakers in Mandatory Palestine (12 in Jerusalem-Jaffa and 26 in the Northern District), including 33 in municipal areas (4 in Jerusalem, 2 in Jaffa, 21 in Haifa, 5 in Nazareth, and 1 in Beit Jala).

 Jewish communities have existed intermittently in Malta since antiquity.